Fluxus and a bit of Yoko

 Today we are looking at Fluxus a playful 1960’s radical experimental movement.

 It was Anti Art, it was more about life and the fact that anyone can be an artist and any action could be art.
 Thanks for downloading

 What constitutes Fluxus art?

-Fluxus is where art and life intersects, the artist Joseph Beuys once said “Even the act of peeling a potato can be an artistic act if it is consciously done.”
+Fluxus is where art and life intersect, the artist Joseph Beuys once said: “Even the act of peeling a potato can be an artistic act if it is consciously done.”

-Now Fluxus is hard to pin down, you ask several Fluxus artists and you will get several different defintions.
+Now Fluxus is hard to pin down, you ask several Fluxus artists and you will get several different definitions.

-The Fluxus art movement was seeded with the work the composer of John cage, who since the 1930’s had been experimenting with music.
+The Fluxus art movement was seeded with the work the composer of John cage, who since the 1930s had been experimenting with music.
 His most famous piece was 4’33”, which was 4 minutes 33 seconds of musicians sitting and doing nothing for the length of the piece.
-The idea was that the ambient sounds of venue and the audience was the piece.
+The idea was that the ambient sounds of the venue and the audience were the piece.

 On the video below you can see John Cage perform a piece on a popular 1960’s American Game show I ‘ve got a secret.